JustinGOSSES/pyscript-playground/README.md

 ## well.html
 <b>A test to see if I could get Welly or Lasio to run via Pyscript</b>
+Live at: https://justingosses.github.io/pyscript-playground/well.html use console to see print statements

 #### Current Bug
 Initial test didn't work, but think I know why.
 Welly uses Lasio to load LAS files.
 LASIO uses urllib/requests.py to load files.